Staff-level support systems for SaaS teams

 Technical Enough to Implement

-From Zendesk administration and analytics to JavaScript customization and workflow logic, I can translate strategy into execution.
+From Zendesk administration and analytics to JavaScript customization and workflow logic, I can translate operating models into usable systems.

 Cross-Functional by Default

-I work comfortably across Support, Product, Engineering, and Operations to create frameworks all sides can actually use.
+I work across Support, Product, Engineering, Customer Success, and Operations to create frameworks all sides can actually use.

 Testimonials